The Jerry Lewis Show: Promotion of Elton Rule

 The same year of the renovation, ABC decided to promote Elton Rule to head of the network.
 Rule had previously worked as general manager of programming for ABC's Los Angeles affiliate KABC.
 Rule and other executives at ABC hired comedian Jerry Lewis to do a show for the network and videotape it at the newly renovated theater.

 ABC version

 The first version of The Jerry Lewis Show premiered on Saturday September 21, 1963 on ABC.
 Before the series premiere, ABC gave Lewis $4.5 million to renovate the stage even after the $400,000 renovation done to the whole theater just months before.
 That was also part of the contract used to get Lewis to do the show.
-The other, main part of the contract, had Lewis agree to film 40 episodes for the network in exchange for $8 million, making Lewis, at the time, the highest paid television performer in history.
+The other, main part of the contract, had Lewis agree to 40 live episodes for the network in exchange for $8 million, making Lewis, at the time, the highest paid television performer in history.
 The first episode, broadcast live, became a disaster as most of the new equipment failed, making a shambles of the proceedings.
 The opening night served as an omen; Lewis remained unable to find his footing as a 2-hour live talk show host during the ensuing weeks.